 Given that James would spend the rest of his life moving from county to county during his ministry, his earlier experiences of schooling may have made his way of life easier for him.
 In his later life he had many friendships, including his fellow founding-members of the Fellowship of the Kingdom conference, Arundel Chapman and Harry Tunnicliff.
 At school he was ‘too shy to make friends; I kept to myself; in short, I was a weedy bundle of misery’ (9).

-Gordon, James A. ‘A Soul Remembering: An Intimate Autobiography’, Burnett Archive of Working Class Autobiographies, University of Brunel Library, Special Collection
+James, A. G. ‘A Soul Remembering: An Intimate Autobiography’, Burnett Archive of Working Class Autobiographies, University of Brunel Library, Special Collection